-For investment management and EIT investee company operations, ICG intends to develop and roll-out a Modern Slavery Questionnaire, to be completed by key suppliers in 2021.
-Utilising the risk mapping work that has already been performed, the Questionnaire will identify countries and regions where suppliers are located and analyse how supply arrangements are structured.
-Where risks of modern slavery are identified through questionnaire responses, they will be ranked so further supplier engagement can be prioritised.
-Further analysis will then be undertaken to understand the risks and develop mitigating measures.
-To assist with this process, ICG will develop a risk management process that utilises global indexes and guidelines and integrate this into the Due Diligence Questionnaire.
+For investment management and EIT investee company operations, ICG developed a Modern Slavery Questionnaire, which was completed by key suppliers in 2021.
+Utilising the risk mapping work that has already been performed, the Questionnaire aimed to identify countries and regions where suppliers are located and analyse how supply arrangements are structured.
+ICG also conducted interviews with the person in each organisation who is responsible for managing Modern Slavery.

+The responses of this questionnaire have been reviewed, with no material breaches of key suppliers modern slavery policies identified.
+Whilst no material issues were identified, there is a recognition that improvement opportunities will certainly enhance the existing procedures of each organisation.
+Further analysis is being undertaken to understand potential risks and develop mitigating measures.
+To assist with this process, ICG will undertake a further survey of key suppliers in 2022 to understand what further work has been performed as their own processes and risk mitigation measures evolve.

+ICG will also develop a risk management process that utilises global indexes and guidelines and integrate this into the Due Diligence Questionnaire.